Lisbon Airport: Train

 Trains to all parts of the country are available at Gare do Oriente station, the main train station in Lisbon.
 The airport connects to the station via metro in approximately 10 minutes.
 Alternatively travelers can take the bus to the station, albeit with slightly longer travel times.

 Metro

 Aeroporto Metro station lies at the Southern edge of the Terminal 1 arrivals area.
 The Aeroporto Saldanha line takes approximately 20 minutes to reach downtown Lisbon.
-To use the metro, passengers must purchase a 7 Colinas/Viva Viagem card, which can be topped up and used on the metro and bus network.
+To use the metro, passengers can purchase a 7 Colinas/Viva Viagem card, which can be topped up and used on the metro and bus network.
+Alternatively, contactless payment is accepted at the metro gates, but this is not valid on other modes of transport in the city.